Southwest Rapid Rewards® Premier Credit Card review

-You still get the same sign-up bonus of 40,000 points that Plus card holders get if you spend $1,000 on purchases within the first three months of opening an account, and you’ll even earn an additional 6,000 bonus points each year (compared to just 3,000 bonus points with the Plus).
+You’ll get a sign-up bonus of up to 80,000 points (earn 50,000 points after you spend $2,000 on purchases in the first 3 months.
+Earn an additional 30,000 points after you spend $10,000 on purchases in the first 9 months).
 This could quickly add up to the 125,000 points required to earn Southwest Airlines’ much-heralded Companion Pass offer, one of the most generous airline perks we’ve ever seen.

 The Premier doesn’t have foreign transaction fees, an important perk if you fly to any of the international destinations served by Southwest.

 If you only fly Southwest Airlines occasionally, you’re probably better off with a general purpose travel card that offers flexible rewards to use any way you’d like.
 We gave the Chase Sapphire Preferred Card and the Barclaycard Arrival Plus World Elite Mastercard high marks for their low annual fees, high earnings rate on travel and flexibility in redeeming rewards.
 They both have strong sign-up bonuses too.